alexbevi/alexbevi.github.com/source/_posts/2016-07-27-just-finished-shadowrun-genesis.markdown

 I chose to run as a Decker, as I wanted to get an idea as to how the matrix sequences differed between the games (plus I'm a programmer and felt drawn to this class :P).

-The story starts off with you in [city] at a hotel trying to track down some information about what happened to your brother.
+The story starts off with you at a hotel trying to track down some information about what happened to your brother.
 You interact with characters in this game through conversation trees (select A, B, C) in order to advance the story or get clues.

 {% img left /images/shadowrun-gens/shadowrun.002.png %}